Table of Contents

 #14.
 Wire Saw

 These types of saws use metal wire or cable for cutting.
 The industrial wire saws are powered saws.
 A wire saw is similar to reciprocating saws or band saws.
-Engineers use this saw in the laboratories for cutting substrates, fragile crystals, and other materials.
+Engineers use this saw in laboratories for cutting substrates, fragile crystals, and other materials.

 A continuous type of wire saw is suitable for cutting walls and other big constructions.
 It’s also commonly used in Quarrying and mining industries for cutting hard stones into big blocks.